asandoval95/asandoval95/README.md

 ### Hi there 👋

-* Currently working for [@MaM](https://www.mail-and-media.com/en/) as a Software Developer with focus on Kafka and Streaming Technologies.
+* Currently working for [@ti&m AG](https://www.ti8m.com/en/) as a Software eNGINEER with focus on Kafka and Streaming Technologies.

 ## Skills